Biggs wants Cheney to resign from leadership post

 He said that he is not alone and believes others will also come out and express their disapprobation with Cheney.
 He said if she was a rank-and-file member, her comments would likely be shrugged off, but she is the No. 3 House GOP leader.

 Cheney’s office did not immediately respond to an after-hours email from Fox News.
+Five Republicans in the House said that they will vote to impeach.

 Trump is on the verge of becoming the only president in history to be twice impeached.
 The House on Tuesday night approved a resolution urging Vice President Mike Pence to invoke the 25th Amendment to the Constitution to remove Trump with a Cabinet vote, although Pence had already said he would not do so.